alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 Review the docs for [what to do before publishing a release](/docs/releasing/before-publishing-a-release.md) to assess which steps you need to follow for your specific pre-release and ensure you are prepared to publish.

-See the [documentation on support branches](https://govuk-design-system-team-docs.netlify.app/how-we-work/version-control/support-branches.html#support-branches) if you need to:

-- publish a new pre-release of previous major versions of GOV.UK Frontend
+See the [documentation on support branches](https://govuk-design-system-team-docs.netlify.app/how-we-work/version-control/support-branches.html#support-branches) if you need to publish a new pre-release of previous major versions of GOV.UK Frontend.
-- publish a ‘hotfix’ release of GOV.UK Frontend without including other unreleased changes on the `main` branch

 # Publish a new version of GOV.UK Frontend